 - Traditional IRA: Contributions may be tax deductible, depending on your income level and whether you are covered by a retirement plan at work.

 - Roth IRA: Depending on your income level, you may be eligible to contribute to a Roth.
 Roth IRAs are funded with after-tax dollars, but distributions are tax free in retirement if certain conditions are met.

 3. Contribute to your health savings account

 If you’re in a high-deductible health plan, you might qualify for a health savings account (HSA).
 Your contributions are pre-tax, which reduces your taxable income.
 The HSA contribution deadline for the 2022 tax year is April 18, 2023.
 Annual contribution amounts are:

 - Individuals ages 55 and older can make an additional $1,000 catch-up contribution.

-The final weeks of the year are a great time to meet with us.
-We can review your financial situation with your tax professional and discuss how you may be able to take advantage of these and other tax-saving opportunities.
+The beginning of the year is a great time to connect with us on tax planning and review your financial goals.
+We can evaluate your financial situation with your tax professional and discuss how you may be able to take advantage of these and other tax-saving opportunities.